 The idea of a man or a woman changing their gender, identifying as the opposite gender or being attracted to the same gender, is not fully accepted and as such prejudice bubbles away.
 When it is a young adolescent who is displaying such gender transitions, this reaction appears to be even stronger.

 A Murder Over A Girl is a rare insight into the proceedings of a complex and emotional trial.
-The author has captured not only the procedural workings of this case but the behaviors and the emotions of the witnesses and of the families involved.
+The author has captured not only the procedural workings of this case but also the behaviors and emotions of the witnesses and the families involved.

 These are aspects which his experience as a Clinical Psychologist has enabled him to observe and to reflect on, aspects which I think greatly enrich this book.